-A Behaviour Support Plan is a document to help understand and manage behaviour in children and adults who have learning disabilities and display behaviour that others find challenging.
+A behaviour support plan is a document created to help understand and manage behaviour in children and adults who have learning disabilities and display behaviour that others find challenging.

-A Behaviour Support Plan provides carers with a step-by-step guide to making sure the person has a great quality of life, and enables carers to identify when they need to intervene to prevent an episode of challenging behaviour.
+A Behaviour Support Plan provides carers with a step-by-step guide to making sure the person not only has a great quality of life but also enables carers to identify when they need to intervene to prevent an episode of challenging behaviour.

-It is based on the results of functional assessment and uses Positive Behavioiur Support (PBS) approaches.
-The plan contains a range of strategies which not only focus on the challenging behaviour(s), but also include ways to ensure the person has access to things that are important to them.
+A good behaviour support plan is based on the results of a functional assessment and uses Positive Behaviour Support (PBS) approaches.
+The plan contains a range of strategies which not only focus on the challenging behaviour(s) but also include ways to ensure the person has access to things that are important to them.
 The strategies used are referred to as Proactive Strategies and Reactive Strategies.

-Proactive strategies are intended to make sure the person has got what they need and want on a day-to-day basis and also include ways to teach the person appropriate communication and life skills.

-Reactive strategies are designed to keep the person and those around them safe from harm.
+- Proactive strategies are intended to make sure the person has got what they need and want on a day-to-day basis and also includes ways to teach the person appropriate communication and life skills. - Reactive strategies are designed to keep the person and those around them safe from harm.
 They provide a way to react quickly in a situation where the person is distressed or anxious and more likely to display challenging behaviour.

-A good Behaviour Support Plan has more Proactive strategies than Reactive ones.
-This helps to ensure that the focus of the plan is not just on challenging behaviour but provides ways to support the person to have a good life, enabling the person to learn better and more effective ways of getting what they need.
+A good behaviour support plan has more Proactive strategies than Reactive ones.
+This helps to ensure that the focus of the plan is not just on the challenging behaviour but provides ways to support the person to have a good life, enabling the person to learn better, more effective ways of getting what they need.

 Who is it for?

-A Behaviour Support Plan is for individuals who regularly display challenging behaviour to the extent that it severely impacts their life.
-For example, it may result in exclusion from places like schools, day centres and mainstream community activities e.g., a swimming pool.

-A Behaviour Support Plan can be developed and used at any age.
+A behaviour support plan is for individuals who regularly display challenging behaviour to the extent that it severely impacts on their life.
+For example, it may result in exclusion from places like schools, day centres and mainstream community activities e.g. swimming pool.
+A behaviour support plan can be developed and used at any age.
 The earlier challenging behaviour can be understood and strategies put in place to help reduce the behaviours, the better it is for the person and those caring for them.